-FOMAS Group uses steel and aluminium as input products to be processed, the supply is carried out directly steel bv mills and aluminium producers.
-In both cases, the metal produced can be from ore or recycled scrap.
+FOMAS Group uses steel and aluminium as input products to be processed, the supply is carried out directly steel bν mills and aluminium producers.
+In both cases, the metal be produced can from ore or recycled scrap.

 R&D FOMAS

 Group intervenes

 only in the raw

 material

 qualification

 (qualitative

 performance)